j-andrews7/Genotify/README.md

 ## Usage

 Genotify is dead simple to use.
-Type a query into the search box and click the search button, hit enter, or use the hotkey `ctrl+q` (or `cmd+q`) to query from clipboard.
-Read what said gene does.
-Select one or more species from the list to limit the search to those species.
-Fin.
+Type a query into the search box and click the search button, hit enter, or use the hotkey `ctrl+q` (or `cmd+q`) to query from clipboard (even if Genotify isn't focused!).
+Search for and select species with the species filter, or filter hits in the hits table dynamically.
+Click on a different hit in the hits table will show the information for that hit.
+Expand the various sections to read what said gene does, explore expression data, see disease associations, or view links out to various data sources.

 ## Issues/Comments
 Hit up the issues pages here and drop a line.
 I'm usually pretty quick to respond.
 I'm also open to suggestions for new features.